eyz/controller-spread-scheduler/README.md

 This scheduler plugin is compatible with:
 - Kubernetes 1.30.5
-- Go 1.22 (required for building)
+- Go 1.24 (required for building)
 - kubescheduler.config.k8s.io/v1 API

 ## License

-[Add your license information here]
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.